DrettaM/CapstoneProject/README.md

 	- *Write a SELECT query that utilizes an ORDER BY clause.*

 * Group 2: Updating / Deleting Data from a Database
-	- *Write a DML statement that DELETEs a set of rows with a WHERE clause.
+	- *Write a DML statement that UPDATES a set of rows with a WHERE clause.
 The values used in the WHERE clause should be a variable.*

 * Group 3: Optimizing a Database